-Power Assist Hydraulic Steering (Optional)
+Power Assist Hydraulic Steering

-Most power assisted steering systems on single engine boats or twin engine boats without the joystick option are hydraulic and comprised of two hydraulic circuits: a manual system, which is the control element, and a hydraulic power assist pump, which is the working element.
+Power assisted steering systems on twin engine boats without the joystick option are hydraulic and is comprised of two hydraulic circuits: a manual system, which is the control element, and a hydraulic power assist pump, which is the working element.

-The manual system is hydraulic and made of three main components: the helm assembly, hydraulic hoses and the steering cylinder.
+The manual system is hydraulic and made of three main components: the helm assembly, hydraulic hoses and the steering cylinders.
 The fluid reservoir for the system is built into the power assist pump assembly and the helm acts as a pump.
-Turning of the steering wheel, pumps fluid through the hydraulic hoses and activates the hydraulic steering cylinder causing the motors to turn.
+Turning of the steering wheel, pumps fluid through the hydraulic hoses and activates the hydraulic steering cylinders causing the motors to turn.
 A slight clicking sound may be heard as the wheel is turned.
 This sound is the opening and closing of valves in the helm pump unit and is normal.

-The power system is an electronically controlled, 12 volt hydraulic pump that boosts the fluid pressure being sent from the helm pump to the steering cylinder to provide "Power" for the steering system which results in much easier effort at the steering wheel, even under heavy loads.
+The power system is an electronically controlled, 12 volt hydraulic pump that boosts the fluid pressure being sent from the helm pump to the steering cylinders to provide "Power" for the steering system which results in much easier effort at the steering wheel, even under heavy loads.
 In the event of a power loss or failure of the hydraulic steering pump, the steering system will automatically revert to a manual hydraulic system.
 The manual system operates as described previously in this section and will require more effort on the steering wheel to turn the motors.

-Hydraulic Steering Cylinders and Tie Bar Single Engine Steering Cylinder
+Steering Cylinders and Tie Bar